Witchester/Blockmancer-games/docs/01_BLOCKMANCER_GAME_DESIGN_SOURCE_OF_TRUTH.md

+# Blockmancer Dungeon — Game Design Source of Truth

+**Generated:** 2026-05-20
+**Authority:** Canonical for product identity, tone, gameplay pillars, layout, stages, heroes, route system rules, save requirements, technical direction, and Release 1 design scope.

+## Consolidation Summary

+This file uses `01_GDD_MASTER_WITH_STORY_FLOW.md` as the primary source because it contains the latest Source of Truth plus story-flow updates.
+The older `01_GDD_MASTER.md` is treated as historical unless a missing detail is explicitly needed.
+The lighthearted content direction files remain wording references, but this document is the design authority.

+## Design Ownership

+Use this file for:

+- Project identity and theme.
+- Tone guardrails.
+- Core board mechanic rules.
+- Portrait mobile layout rules.
+- Stage, boss, hero, route, and progression design.
+- Content structure and naming conventions.
+- Release-scope design requirements.

+Do not use this file as the source for final production dialogue lines; use the Story/Routes/Dialogue SOT for that.

+---

+## Primary Canonical Design

+**Source file:** `01_GDD_MASTER_WITH_STORY_FLOW.md`

+**Consolidation note:** This is the latest design master with story-flow sections included.

-# Blockmancer Dungeon - Source of Truth
+### Blockmancer Dungeon - Source of Truth
 <!-- BLOCKMANCER_STATUS_UPDATE_2026-05-18 -->
-## 0. Current Implementation Status Snapshot — 2026-05-18
+#### 0. Current Implementation Status Snapshot — 2026-05-18

 This section reflects the latest code audit and asset reports.
 It does not replace the design goals below; it records what is currently implemented versus what still needs work.

-### Implemented now
+##### Implemented now

 - Phaser scene flow, board placement, movement, Hold/Next, Cascade Gravity, combat resolution, map routing, reward flow, save/meta migration, debug scene, Android/Capacitor scaffolding, content registry, asset fallback, audio fallback, and exact-frame animation manifest support are implemented.
 - Runtime validations pass for content, metadata, and animation definitions.
 - Story route docs for six heroes are prepared in `docs/story board/`, including route voice, choice labels, flags, endings, and implementation guidance.
 - Asset runtime mapping reports zero unresolved runtime assets, but audio and final animation frame art still require production.

-### Needs implementation before Release 1.0
+##### Needs implementation before Release 1.0

 - Replace placeholder battle objective checks.
 - Complete or de-scope unsupported spell content.